abel-valle/pymongo-poc/README.md

 # pymongo-poc
-Connect to the NoSQL MongoDB and make operations.
+Pymongo is a Python library that allows us to connect to the NoSQL MongoDB database and make typical queries to operate the data.